-An Azure IoT Developer is responsible for implementing and then maintaining the cloud and edge portions of an Azure IoT solution.
+The Azure IoT Developer is responsible for the implementation and the coding required to create and maintain the cloud and edge portion of an IoT solution.
 In addition to configuring and maintaining devices by using Azure IoT services and other Microsoft tools, the IoT Developer also sets up the physical devices and is responsible for maintaining the devices throughout the life cycle.
 The IoT Developer implements designs for IoT solutions, including device topology, connectivity, debugging and security.
 For Edge device scenarios, the IoT Developer also deploys compute/containers and configures device networking, which could include various edge gateway implementations.
 The IoT Developer implements designs for solutions to manage data pipelines, including monitoring and data transformation as it relates to IoT.
 The IoT Developer works with data engineers and other stakeholders to ensure successful business integration.
 IoT Developers should have a good understanding of Azure services, including data storage options, data analysis, data processing, and the Azure IoT PaaS versus SaaS options.
 IoT Developers should have basic programming skills in at least one Azure-supported language, including C#, Node.js, C, Python, or Java.

 This course is part of the following Certifications:

 To be successful in this course, learners should have the following:

 - Cloud Solution Awareness: Students should have experience using the Azure Portal and a basic understanding of PaaS, SaaS, and IaaS implementations.